 MARAMA sponsors a number of technical workgroups intended to coordinate efforts, train staff, and disseminate information on air quality topics for members, the region, and the nation.

-- AERMOD Workgroup – The purpose of this quarterly MARAMA workgroup is to learn and share information that pertains to AERMOD / Dispersion Modeling along with gathering new information and gaining perspective from our neighboring state & local agencies.
+MARAMA AERMOD Workgroup – The purpose of this quarterly MARAMA workgroup is to learn and share information that pertains to the EPA AERMOD Model / Dispersion Modeling along with gathering new information and gaining perspective from our neighboring state & local agencies.

 MARAMA sponsors 2-3 workshops annually which are intended to allow seasoned state agency staff to meet and compare notes on current topics for the purpose of training and coordination.
 Workshop format are presentations by top agency staff concerning experience relevant to the whole region, followed by a panel responding to targeted questions, and general group discussion.
 Links for agendas and presentations are provided for each workshop.